leahxqing/leahxqing.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I'm Xiangqing Wang, a fourth-year undergraduate at the Wang Yanan Institute for Studies in Economics (WISE), Xiamen University.
+I'm Xiangqing Wang (王湘晴 in Chinese), a fourth-year undergraduate at the Wang Yanan Institute for Studies in Economics (WISE), Xiamen University.
 You may also know me as Leah.
-My academic journey is centered around economics, with a particular focus on **urban economics**, and I am further enhancing my expertise through a minor study in statistics.
+My research field is Applied Economics, with special interests in Urban Economics and Labor Economics.
 I am always open to discussions and collaborations, so please feel free to reach out via email if you have any questions or ideas you'd like to share.

 > Rejection Means Redirection 🌌